MicrosoftDocs/architecture-center/docs/guide/multitenant/service/azure-ad-b2c.md

 - Do you or your tenants have data residency requirements?
 - Does the user need to access more than one application tenant?
 - Do you need complex permissions and/or role-based access control (RBAC)?
 - Who signs in to your application?
-Your categories of users are often called your *user personas*.
+Different categories of users are often called *user personas*.

 The following table summarizes the differences among the main tenancy models for Azure AD B2C: